adhocore/docker-phpfpm/README.md

 Docker PHP FPM with lean alpine base.
 The download size is just about **~100MB** - tiny given how many extensions it has baked in.

-It contains PHP>=8.2.7, PHP>=8.1.20 and PHP>=8.0.29 with plenty of common and useful extensions.
+It contains PHP>=8.2.8, PHP>=8.1.21 and PHP>=8.0.29 with plenty of common and useful extensions.

-If you want to tryout and experiment with preview build of PHP8.3 alpha, you can use image `adhocore/phpfpm:8.3a`.
+If you want to tryout and experiment with preview build of PHP8.3 beta, you can use image `adhocore/phpfpm:8.3b`.
-> 8.3a has limited extensions and is not production ready yet.
+> 8.3b has limited extensions and is not production ready yet.

 You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile) for PHP7.4.33 but this version is now deprecated.